Here's looking at you, Blue: JetBlue looks to the next 20 years

 Courtesy JetBlue

-On the inaugural flight, CEO and founder Neeleman stayed behind to clean the plane's cabin, Edmonson-Jones recalls.
+On the inaugural flight, CEO and founder Neeleman stayed behind to clean the plane's cabin, Edmondson-Jones recalls.
 The cabin crew followed his example, with the practice continuing today.
 On that same flight, Neeleman spontaneously welcomed passengers aboard with a face-to-face PA announcement from the aisle rather than the cockpit, which their pilots do to this day.

 JetBlue has invested heavily in its 22,000 employees, establishing a non-traditional training campus called JetBlue University where culture is king.
 New hires' family members join them for the first few days of orientation to make certain they're on board too.